-Managing Affordable Care Act Reporting Requirements in 2022
+Managing Affordable Care Act Reporting Requirements Due in 2023

 Business owners need to understand the common terms used regarding the Affordable Care Act (ACA), how to make appropriate calculations, and how to comply with their ACA reporting requirements.